kinlane/hack-weekends-guide/README.md

 Optional: Depending on the time available and the number of participants, it is useful to have participants introduce themselves.
 Ask them to state their name, something about themselves and what brought them to the hackathon.
 This breaks the ice a bit and gives people some context as to who is in the room with them. {3}

 Finally, ask the participants if there are any questions before you get started.
 Hackathons are a new concept to many people, just as open data is a new concept.
 People may not know exactly what they will be doing, but at least you can give them some idea of the format, so that they can relax and focus on the next task. {3}

+## Setting the Right Tone

+### Don’t make people feel unwelcome
+Avoid sexism and other discriminatory language or attitudes.
+Don’t make any assumptions about your attendees.
+Get someone who is demographically very different from you to check your marketing material through to see if it makes sense and isn’t offensive to someone who doesn’t share your background. {4}

+## Do not Charge Attendees
+If developers are willing to donate their time – which could otherwise be used for paid work or hanging out with family and friends – they should not be charged for tickets.
+It shows a complete disrespect for the value of their time, and is likely to leave a bad feeling towards the organisers and sponsors.
+The developers are providing the sponsors a service in testing and showing the possibility of their APIs, data, products and services. {4}

+## Intellectual Property
+The intellectual property rights of hacks produced at the event should belong to the attendees, and not to the organisers, sponsors, or partners, with the obvious exception of (a) hack days based around the further development of an open source project, or (b) commercially run hacks.
+Intellectual property can be a big issue; it is best to make expectations clear in advance, both to developers and to sponsors or data providers. {4}

 ## Agenda for Each Day
 We recommend a certain flow to a hackathon.
 The main components for the day (and the approximate timing) that we recommend are as follows: {3}